gdiaz384/ADKTools/README.md

 1. Obtain a 32GB (minimum) or 64GB (recommended) flash drive [Ebay Search](//www.ebay.com/sch/i.html?_odkw=usb+64+3.0&Brand=ADATA|Kingston|Patriot%2520Memory|Samsung&_sop=15&LH_ItemCondition=3&_dcat=51071&_osacat=51071&_from=R40&_trksid=p2045573.m570.l1313.TR0.TRC0.H0.Xusb+64+3.0+newegg.TRS0&_nkw=usb+64+3.0+newegg&_sacat=51071)
 2. In a VM, download ADKTools from [here](//github.com/gdiaz384/ADKTools/releases) and extract.
 3. Check to make sure the VM will not sleep when idle (control panel->power options->change plan settings)
+3. For Win7, install .Net Framework 4.5+, or for Win8+, install the .Net Framework 3.5.
 4. Start an administrative cmd prompt (or disable UAC) and navigate to ADKTools\
-5. Run installADK.bat to install at least one of the ADKs (AIK != ADK).
-All 3 (AIK + ADKs x2) are preferred.
+5. Run setup.bat and enter 1 or 2 to install at least ADK10.
+The others, AIK 7 and ADK 8.1U, are recommended but optional.
-6. Wait to install AIK manually (next->next->next)

 7. Run createWinPE.bat to generate updated WinPE.wim and WinPE.iso files (This will take a while.)
     - Note: Windows Deployment Services can PXE boot WinPE.wim files (WDS 2012+ supports both BIOS/UEFI)
     -  If not using WDS or USB: It is possible to burn these ISO files to optical media.
-    - Use a Deployment Prompt and run "convertwim toiso" or "massupdate export" to regenerate ISO files.
+    - Use a Deployment Prompt and run `convertwim toiso` or `massupdate export` to regenerate ISO files.
 9. Obtain installer.wim files (or ISOs) for the versions/architectures/editions of windows to install.
 MS links:
     - [Windows 7](//www.microsoft.com/en-us/software-download/windows7), [Windows 8.1](//www.microsoft.com/en-us/software-download/windows8), [Windows 10](//www.microsoft.com/en-us/software-download/windows10)
     - Note: With ISOs, look for sources\install.wim, (not boot.wim).
 Extract out and rename them appropriately.
-    - "dism /get-wiminfo /wimfile:c:\install.wim" to check the included editions
+    - `dism /get-wiminfo /wimfile:c:\install.wim` to check the included editions
 10. Copy any WIM images (install.wim\win7x64.wim) to ADKTools\WININSTALLER\sources
 11. Download [Rufus](//rufus.akeo.ie) and insert USB drive from step #1
 12. Launch Rufus, Alt+E (important), and then make a USB drive bootable with the following settings: